ArthurSonzogni/chromiumos-platform2/diagnostics/docs/telemetry.md

 For telemetry, we can initiate a request via `cros-health-tool telem --category=<xx>` where `<xx>` is the category name.
 The list of category names could be checked via `cros-health-tool telem --help`.

+For process, we can initiate a request via `cros-health-tool telem --process=<process_id>` to retrieve the process information.

 ## Telemetry categories